1.1 What is Email Etiquette?

 When emailing at work, it's important to avoid typos as a way of showing consideration for your colleagues.
 By spelling things correctly and using proper grammar, you'll be less likely to create confusion or offense.
 For example, typos in employee time-tracking data can create confusion in the dispatched emails.

 • Always proofread your email before you hit "send."
-This will help you catch any mistakes before they become issues.
+This will help you catch any mistakes before they become issues with your potential customers.

 • Avoid using contractions in your text.
 They can come across as informal and unwelcoming.